suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		thought Darwin was optional and astronomy was identical to astrology.
-		That’s the betrayal: not that politicians lie but that they sabotage the very tools—the schools, the libraries, the science labs—that could have saved someone like me.
+		That’s the betrayal: not that politicians lie but that they sabotage the very tools—the schools, the libraries, the science labs—that could have saved someone like me growing up in this country.
 	</p>
 	<p>
-		The hope stanza is the tenderness-dipped-in-acid part.
+		The hope is dipped-in-acid.
 I want to believe in hope; I really do.
 I believed in it when I left India for the US, when I returned, when I tried to build something new, when I wrote this blog.
 		But hope here is weaponized, sold like expired biscuits at a kirana store,